Quote He died that day because his body had served...

 Quotes to Explore

-inspirational quotes - Image for quote : You have as much laughter as you have faith.
+inspirational quotes - Image for quote : It does not matter how slowly you go as long as you do not stop.